pzhaojohnson/RNA2Drawer/README.md

 <em>How do I zoom in and out?</em> Changing the font size of bases using the `Font Size` scale on the toolbar imitates zooming in and out, though this does not change the sizes of the other elements of the drawing.

 <em>Can I draw DNA instead of RNA?</em> Yes, when entering a new structure or opening one from a file, you can parse the sequence as DNA.
 You can also convert an existing RNA structure to DNA (see [Other Customizations](#other-customizations)).

+## Known Issues

+<em>Structure drawings are misshapen on my high resolution (>1080p) display.</em> Right now the structure editing canvas does not seem to scale well to high resolution displays.
+This is probably fixable, but I don't currently have access to a high resolution display to test things out on.

+<em>The memory footprint of RNA2Drawer continually increases.</em>